 RTP Fee Offset

-4. The RTP stipend amount will be allocated according to the allowable amounts as defined by the relevant government department.
+- The RTP stipend amount will be allocated according to the allowable amounts as defined by the relevant government department.
 Stipends for candidates identifying as Australian Aboriginal and/or Torres Strait Islander may be awarded at the maximum rate.
-Stipends for outstanding candidates may be offered at an increased rate within the limits, as recommended by the Research Education Sub-Committee.
+Stipends for outstanding candidates or candidates involved in strategic programmes as identified by JCU from time to time may be offered at an increased rate within the limits, as recommended by the Research Education Sub-Committee.

-7. Part-time RTP stipend and/or Fees-Offset scholarships can be awarded to domestic HDR candidates who are enrolled part-time and who have a medical condition or carer-responsibilities that preclude them from full-time candidature, or in extenuating circumstances.
+- Part-time RTP stipend and/or Fees-Offset scholarships can be awarded to domestic HDR candidates who are enrolled part-time and who have a medical condition or carer-responsibilities that preclude them from full-time candidature, or in circumstances approved by the Dean, Graduate Research on a case by case basis.
 The value of such scholarships will be half the corresponding full-time rate.
 The Australian Taxation Office considers part-time stipend scholarships to be taxable income.

-8. The provision of supervision and minimum resources for candidates awarded an RTP scholarship are outlined in the HDR Supervision Procedure and HDR Minimum Resources Procedure.
+- The provision of supervision and minimum resources for candidates awarded an RTP scholarship are outlined in the HDR Supervision Procedure and HDR Minimum Resources Procedure respectively.

-15. An approved industry internship may take place during the RTP offset scholarship period which may be extended for the period of candidature if that period is less than the limits listed above.
+- An approved industry internship may take place during the RTP offset scholarship period, which may be extended for the period of candidature if that period is less than the limits listed above.
 The availability of a stipend scholarship during a period of internship will be determined on a case-by-case basis depending on the availability of stipend support.